xkm9/flowprint/README.md

 # flowprint

-its a tool  made to analyze - track the code process , adding prints statements in targeted inject points , under if conditions , or def functions or import lines to know what is going on live in your code.
+its a tool  made to analyze - track the code process , adding print statements in targeted inject points , under if conditions , or def functions or import lines to know what is going on live in your code.

-- you set the dir then the targeted file and when typing `-fp scan` it'll show you how many available injecting are in your code
+- you set the dir then the targeted file and when typing `-fp scan` it'll show you how many available injecting points are in your code
 - and if you type `-fp -s scan` it'll show all points and its line numbers.

 - `-fp inject` will help you inject print statements into your code with commands like `-fp inject def` or `-fp inject import` with tags to notice where were the prints written.